 How does Form 5500 relate to EBP audits?

-New ERISA guidelines for EBP audits that apply to audits conducted in 2021 require that plan sponsors produce a completed or substantially complete draft of their Form 5500.
+New ERISA guidelines for EBP audits that apply to all year-end 2021 plan audits require that plan sponsors produce a completed or substantially complete draft of their Form 5500.
+Audit firms may elect to adopt these guidelines early.

 The result of this change is that auditors can examine all documents for any material misstatements of fact, as well as material inconsistencies, during the audit process.
 These duties are performed ahead of the dating of the report from the auditor.